PioRomo/CS151-SimpleBankingApp/README.md

 or deposit from their accounts.
 Additionally, users can also use our built-in CD calculator to view the growth of a CD using custom inputs.

+#### Brief Description

+The Simple Banking App allows users to create and delete banking accounts, both checking and savings.
+These accounts are stored on a table, and users can also withdraw and deposit from select accounts.
+A CD calculator also allows users to calculate the growth of a CD with custom variables.

 ### Individual Contributions

 * Pio Romo: